Salvatore Todaro (naval officer): MAS service and death

-In November 1941 Todaro was transferred at his own request to the MAS service, being assigned to the 4th MAS Flotilla, stationed in the Black Sea; he distinguished himself during the siege of Sevastopol, being awarded another Silver Medal of Military Valor.
+In November 1941 Todaro was transferred at his own request to the MAS service, being assigned to the Quarta Flottiglia MAS, stationed in the Black Sea; he distinguished himself during the siege of Sevastopol, being awarded another Silver Medal of Military Valor.

 He was then transferred to the Decima Flottiglia MAS, the special operations unit of the Royal Italian Navy, and tasked with planning and conducting assault craft attacks on Allied-controlled ports in French North Africa after Operation Torch.
 On 13 December 1942, while returning from one such operation, he was killed in his sleep when the armed trawler Cefalo, used as mothership for assault craft, was strafed by a Supermarine Spitfire off La Galite.
 He was posthumously awarded the Gold Medal of Military Valor; a class of submarines of the postwar Italian Navy has been named after him.